leadpony/justify-examples/README.md

 This project provides various kinds of code samples demonstrating how to validate JSON documents using [Justify].

-## How to Build
+## How to Build Examples

-The commands below builds all examples in this directory.
+The commands below build all examples in this project.

 ```bash
 $ git clone https://github.com/leadpony/justify-examples.git